Macdizie/Macdizie/README.md

-- 👋 Hi, I’m @Macdizie
+- 👋 Hi, I’m Mark Torres
 - 👀 I’m interested in hanging out with my family and watching sports
 - 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on